COMP2150-24s1/level-design-assessment-Ronitium/README.md

 ### 2.9.
 Destructable Columns

 The level assumes that the player has picked up the staff.
-Without the staff, the player can not destory a destructable column.
+Without the staff, the player can not destory a destructable column with prevents the player from exploring the level even furthur.

 ### 2.10.
 Weapon Pickup (Gun)